 Troops may self-register using the Black Pug online registration service.
 Pay in full early and earn our discounted rate.
 You always can direct specific questions to robert.clemmer@scouting.org.

-We appreciate you sharing your summer camp experience with us and look forward to seeing you over "in the woods of Swoope" soon.
+We appreciate you sharing your summer camp experience with us and look forward to seeing you!
 Until then, Happy Scouting, and let us know how we may serve you.

 Yours in Scouting,